-Candidates currently entitled to access arrangements in their university should provide the following: Evidence A signed letter (dated 2025) on headed paper from their university which should (as appropriate) confirm: their disability. the amount of extra time they are entitled to in university examinations (e.g. 25%). the amount of time they are entitled to for rest breaks. if they are entitled to 1:1 invigilation. any other accommodations they are entitled to in public examinations. on what basis this has been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist teacher assessor.
-If candidate f candidates have a recent diagnosis and access arrangements have not yet been put in place by their hey should provide: Evidence A signed letter (dated 2025) on headed paper from their university which should (as appropriate) confirm: their disability. the arrangement the university intends to put in place in the future including the amount of extra time in public examinations (e.g. 25%). the amount of time for rest breaks.
-1:1 invigilation. any other accommodations. on what basis this has been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist assessor.
+Candidates c Candidates currently entitled to access arrangements in their university should provide the following: Option 1: A signed letter (dated 2025) on headed paper from their university which should (as appropriate) confirm: their disability. • the amount of extra time they are entitled to in university examinations (e.g. 25%). the amount of time they are entitled to for rest breaks. if they are entitled to 1:1 invigilation. any other accommodations they are entitled to in public examinations. on what basis this has been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist teacher assessor.
+Or A full, post-16 diagnostic assessment report of a specific learning difficulty from a specialist Option 2: teacher assessor or registered psychologist.
+This must explicitly recommend a specific amount of extra examination time (e.g. 25%) and/or other accommodations in public examinations. have a recent diagnosis and access arrangements have not yet been put in place by their ney should provide: Evidence A signed letter (dated 2025) on headed paper from their university which should (as Lvidence appropriate) confirm: • their disability. the arrangement the university intends to put in place in the future including the arrangement of oytra time in public examinations (e.g., 25%) the amount of extra time in public examinations (e.g. 25%). the amount of time for rest breaks.
+1:1 invigilation.any other accommodations. on what basis this has been agreed, for example a diagnosis from a qualified medical practitioner or an assessment by a registered psychologist or specialist assessor. ສລະວລບາ.